izikeros/blog/content/posts/2022-02-11-pre-ocr-deskewing-and-dewarping-tools.md

 date: 2022-02-11
 status: Published
 tags: document intelligence, document processing, computer vision, digital image processing, canny edge detector, hough transform, deep learning
-summary: Sometimes input for document processing tasks such as OCR, table detection or text segmentation can be scan or photo taken from hand that do not have ideal perspective - is rotated or spatially distorted in some way (warped document).
+summary: Sometimes input for document processing tasks such as OCR, table detection or text segmentation can be scanned or photo taken from hand that do not have ideal perspective - is rotated or spatially distorted in some way (warped document).
 If you are looking for my recommendations go straight to the last section of this article "Summary and recommendations".
 slug: tools-for-doc-deskewing-and-dewarping
 category: 'Data Science'
 citation_needed: false